 According to the Mayo Clinic, the recommended dietary amounts (RDAs) are as follows:

 - 2.4 micrograms daily for ages 14 years or older

 If you’re over the age of 50, you should try to get your RDA by eating foods with B-12 or by taking a supplement containing 25-100 micrograms of B-12.

 - red meat

-See your doctor if you have severe side effects that do not go away once you stop taking the supplements.
+See your doctor if you have bothersome side effects that do not go away once you stop taking the supplements.
 Avoid taking supplements if possible and try to get B-12 from food sources.

 If you develop any side effects from taking vitamin B-12, you can stop taking the supplement and the symptoms should subside.
 After this, you’ll need to determine either an appropriate dose or how to get the vitamin B-12 you need from food sources.
 You can discuss this with your doctor.